An Overview of Soybean Seedling Diseases

 Figure 7.
 Symptoms of PPO-inhibitor herbicide damage on soybean seedlings.

 Figure 8.
-Necrotic areas on leaves that are the result of preemergence herbicides splashing on leaves.
+Necrotic areas on cotyledons are the result of preemergence herbicides splashing on leaves

 Figure 9.
 Frost injury results in brown or gray discoloration on seedling tissue.

 Figure 10.
-Uneven emergence can result from equipment or soil issues during planting and resemble the symptoms caused by poor emergence due to seedling blight.
+Uneven emergence can result from equipment or soil issues during planting and resemble the symptoms of poor emergence caused by seedling blight.

 General Management

-The organisms that cause seedling diseases can survive in soil for many years, and most are capable of infecting other crops such as alfalfa, corn, sugar beet, and wheat, as well as weeds.
-Therefore, crop rotation may not effectively manage these diseases.
-Short rotations of crops between soybean may also allow seedling disease organisms to build to high levels in the soil.
+The organisms that cause seedling diseases can survive in soil for many years, and most are capable of infecting other crops such as alfalfa, corn, sugar beet, and wheat, and various weed species.
+As a result, crop rotation alone may not be sufficient to manage these diseases.
+Short rotations between soybean crops can allow seedling disease organisms to build to high levels in the soil.

-Seedling diseases may be more prevalent in no-till or reduced tillage systems since these soils typically warm up slower in the spring and retain more moisture.
-In these systems, additional practices, such as fungicide seed treatment, may be needed to manage seedling blights.
+Seedling diseases are more prevalent in no-till or reduced tillage systems, where soils typically warm more slowly in the spring and retain more moisture.
+In these systems, additional management practices, such as fungicide seed treatment, may be needed to manage seedling blights.

-Fungicide seed treatments vary in efficacy, and products that control Pythium and Phytophthora diseases (such as ethaboxam, metalaxyl (-M), mefenoxam, and oxathiapiprolin), do not control Rhizoctonia and Fusarium species.
-Similarly, fungicides that are active against Rhizoctonia and Fusarium have little effect on oomycetes.
+Fungicide seed treatments vary in efficacy, and products that control diseases caused by Globisporangium, Phytophthora, and Pythium (such as ethaboxam, metalaxyl (-M), mefenoxam, and oxathiapiprolin) generally do not control the species of Fusarium and Rhizoctonia.
+Conversely, fungicides active against Fusarium and Rhizoctonia have little effect on oomycetes.

 Authors

-Kiersten Wise, University of Kentucky; Carl Bradley, University of Kentucky; Loren Giesler, University of Nebraska; Bill Johnson, Purdue University; Travis Legleiter, University of Kentucky; Mark Licht, Iowa State University; Daren Mueller, Iowa State University; Martin Chilvers, Michigan State University; Anna Freije, Purdue University; Adam Sisson, Iowa State University; Albert Tenuta, Ontario Ministry of Agriculture, Food and Rural Affairs; and Heather Young-Kelly, University of Tennessee.
+Kiersten Wise, University of Kentucky; Horacio Lopez-Nicora, The Ohio State University; Carl Bradley, University of Kentucky; Dylan Mangel, University of Nebraska Lincoln; Bill Johnson, Purdue University; Travis Legleiter, University of Kentucky; Mark Licht, Iowa State University; Daren Mueller, Iowa State University; Martin Chilvers, Michigan State Unviersity; Adam Sisson, Iowa State University; Albert Tenuta, Ontario Ministry of Agriculture, Food, and Agribusiness; Heather Young-Kelly; University of Tennessee.

 Reviewers